phys-sim-book/mdbook-src/src/lec11.2-compress_square.md

 ## Case Study: Compressing Square

 We simulate compressing an elastic square using a ceiling.
-The excutable Python project for this section can be found in <p style="color:red;">TODO: get a git org to host the code</p>
+The excutable Python project for this section can be found at [https://github.com/phys-sim-book/solid-sim-tutorial](https://github.com/phys-sim-book/solid-sim-tutorial) under the `5_mov_dirichlet` folder.

 The ceiling in our simulation is modeled as a half-space with a downward normal vector $\mathbf{n}=(0,-1)$.
 The distance from the ceiling to other simulated Degrees of Freedom (DOFs) can be calculated using Equation {{eqref: eq:lec7:half_space_dist}}.
 To effectively apply the penalty method, it's necessary that the ceiling's height also serves as a DOF.